philzook58/philzook58.github.io/_posts/2021-04-17-egraph-datalog.md

 This datalog representation of patterns does not present difficulties to some very useful extensions of pattern matching: Multipatterns and Guards.
 Also this does not have to be in pure rewrite mode.
 Whatever you choose to do with the pattern instantiation is the job of the next stage of code.

+Datalog seems like a reasonable way to approach having programmable ematching search.

 ### Bits and Bobbles

 What I think this demonstrates more than anything is that Datalog is a very good candidate for a specification language for egraph solvers.
 Datalog or some variant of it seems like a somewhat natural way to express operations on the egraph.
 Some changes may be necessary.